-- Royal visit of 1927 and the opening of the Provisional Parliament House; and - Great Depression and Government efforts to provide relief to the unemployed.
+- Royal visit of 1927 and the opening of the Provisional Parliament House; - Great Depression and Government efforts to provide relief to the unemployed; and - the development of Canberra's landscape.

-The inaugural planting of an English Oak (Quercus robur) in the plantation was undertaken by Albert, Duke of York (later King George VI) on 10 May 1927 as part of the ceremonies associated with the opening of the Provisional Parliament House (now Old Parliament House).
+The inaugural planting of an English Oak (Quercus robur) in the plantation was undertaken by Albert, Duke of York (later King George V1) on 10 May 1927 as part of the ceremonies associated with the opening of the Provisional Parliament House (now Old Parliament House).
 The Duke was representing the King of Australia.
 The program of ceremonies, including the tree planting, was an important event in the history of Australia and Canberra as it symbolised the inauguration of Canberra as a realised city and the nation's capital.
-The oak tree arguably has greater demonstrative value than many of the other places historically associated with the program of ceremonies by being a tangible feature transformed (that is planted) by the Duke as part of the Royal visit.
+The Oak tree arguably has greater demonstrative value than many of the other places historically associated with the program of ceremonies by being a tangible feature transformed (that is planted) by the Duke as part of the Royal visit.